||EER/WFR/Leaving │ Contacts │ Benefits │ Medicare │ Stock │ Pension │ Finance │ Career │ HP History │ Index │|

 question: Should you take a lump-sum or a monthly

 Service at predecessor companies.

-Of HP's many predecessor companies, as far as we know: Only HP and DEC had retiree healthcare programs.
+Of HPInc's many predecessor companies, as far as we know: only HP and DEC ever had retiree healthcare programs.
 Only HP, DEC, and EDS had pension plans.
 Over the years, HP, DEC, and EDS set aside money in dedicated trust funds to pay for those programs.
 Compaq, Tandem, Autonomy, etc. did not have retiree healthcare or pensions among their benefits programs.
-Their employees did not have those expectations and there were no corresponding trust funds to pass on to an acquiring company.
-Therefore, employees of those companies do not get credit under HP's retiree healthcare or pension programs for service at the predecessor company.
-(DEC employees get retiree health credit for DEC and HP service but not Compaq service.)
-Confusingly, predecessor service counts for vacation/FTO.
+Their employees did not have those expectations -- and there were no corresponding trust funds to pass on to an acquiring company.
+Therefore, employees of those companies did not get credit under HP's retiree healthcare or pension programs for service at the predecessor.
+Predecessor service generally did count for other benefits.
 Details: DEC Benefits EDS Benefits

 2015: HPInc/HPE Breakup.